Soffos-Inc/soffosai-js/README.md

     return combined_text
 }

-const AskFromDocument = new SoffosPipeline(
+docSearch = new SoffosServices.DocumentsSearchService();
-    [
-        new SoffosNodes.DocumentsSearchNode(
+docSearch.setInpugConfigs(
     "search",
     null,
     null,
-            "default" // automatically get this value from the output of previous Nodes or user_input with
+    "default"// automatically get this value from the output of previous Nodes or user_input with
                       // the same property / fieldname.
-        ),
+);

-        new SoffosNodes.QuestionAnsweringNode(
+qa = new SoffosServices.QuestionAnsweringService();
+qa.setInputConfigs(
     "qa",
-            "default", // take the value for this argument from previous Nodes or from the user_input {"source": "search", "field": "passages", "pre_process": get_content}
+    "default",// take the value for this argument from previous Nodes or from the user_input new InputConfig("search", "passage", get_content) );
-        )
+const AskFromDocument = new SoffosPipeline(
+    [
+        docSearch,
+        qa
     ],
     true, // this is the **use_defaults** argument. defaults to **false** if not provided.
          // You can only use the "**default**" keyword on arguments to mean "default this value" if this